 10 Ways To Secure Your Social Media Accounts

-- Safeguard your accounts with strong and unique passwords
+- Safeguard your accounts with strong passwords

-- Enable two-factor authentication (2FA) on your accounts
+- Enable two-factor authentication (2FA)

 - Tighten your social media privacy settings

-- Learn to recognize the warning signs of a phishing scam
+- Learn to recognize a phishing scam

 - Check the Dark Web for leaked personal data